Steak Kabobs make the perfect delicious dinner for grilling season. The steak marinade makes the meat melt in your mouth.

 - This cut of meat picks up marinades very well.

-- Finally, it is a juicy and flavorful cut of beef, so it works perfectly as the star of the show.
+- Finally, it is a flavorful cut of beef, so it works perfectly as the star of the show.

 Wood or Metal Skewers

 I always prefer to use metal skewers.
 They are reusable, which is a big win for me, and they don’t require soaking.
 I think that they are a worthwhile investment for summer grilling.
-(You can find a link above the recipe card to buy your own.)
+The only downside to metal skewers is that they come off the grill very hot.
+If you are making these for kids, test them with your own fingers before handing them off.

 If you choose to use wood skewers, you will want to soak them first.
+This will prevent the wood from burning on the grill.
 Recommendations vary, but you want to soak them for at least 30 minutes.

-This makes about 10 kabobs (give or take depending on how you cut things).
+This makes about 10 kabobs.
 That is enough for for four adults.
-You might consider adding some side dishes to this recipe to fill it out further.
+You might consider adding some side dishes to this recipe to fill it out this dinner a further.
+We have a few great suggestions listed below, but you can find even more in our side dish recipes section.

 I would recommend the following side dishes to compliment this: